-As of March 31, 2014 and December 31, 2013, the Company had 338 warrants outstanding to purchase common stock.
-During the three months ended March 31, 2014, there were no warrants exercised and no cancellations or expirations.
+As of June 30, 2014 and December 31, 2013, the Company had 338 warrants outstanding to purchase common stock.
+During the three and six months ended June 30, 2014, there were no warrants exercised and no cancellations or expirations.

-7. Income taxes
+8. Income taxes

 Deferred tax assets and deferred tax liabilities are recognized based on temporary differences between the financial reporting and tax basis of assets and liabilities using statutory rates.
 A valuation allowance is recorded against deferred tax assets if it is more likely than not that some or all of the deferred tax assets will not be realized.
-There were no significant income tax provisions or benefits for the three months ended March 31, 2014 and 2013.
 Due to the uncertainty surrounding the realization of the favorable tax attributes in future tax returns, the Company has recorded a full valuation allowance against the Company's otherwise recognizable net deferred tax assets.
-The Company has allocated its valuation allowance in accordance with the provisions of ASC 740, Income Taxes, which resulted in a current deferred tax asset of \$693 and a non-current deferred tax liability of \$693.
+The Company has allocated its valuation allowance in accordance with the provisions of ASC 740, Income Taxes, which resulted in a current deferred tax asset of \$3,106 and a non-current deferred tax liability of \$3,106 as of June 30, 2014.